dacharyc/dcwebsite/content/posts/2023-10-10-test-docs-code-examples.md

 Essentially, the test *proves* that the code in the documentation page works the way we say it works.

 In a future blog post, I'll dive deeper into *how* to test docs code examples.
+Check out [How to Test Docs Code Examples](https://dacharycarey.com/2024/01/12/how-to-test-docs-code-examples/).